 Your academic advisor is a faculty member who will serve as your mentor during your time at Hesston.
 He or she will typically be someone from your field of study, and will help you set your class schedule so you get the credits you need for transfer.
 You can see who your advisor is on the “Registration” page at myHesston.
 Feel free to contact your advisor with any questions about registering for classes, your schedule or your major.

 How do I get my books for class?

 After you have registered, your class schedule will be posted to your myHesston page.
 Click on the “Academics” link in the box at the top of the page to see your schedule.
 Then open the “Textbook Reservation” link under “Handouts” or visit the Hesston College Bookstore online after July 1 for instructions on placing your book order.
 You can reserve new or used books to save some money, but used books will be reserved on a first-come, first-serve basis, so the earlier your place your order, the more likely you are to get used books.
 You can either purchase or rent your books, and they will be available for you to pick up in the Hesston College Bookstore during Opening Weekend in August.

 What is Opening Weekend?

 Opening Weekend is the official kickoff of the academic year.
-It is when you move into your dorm room, go through the registration line to make sure we have all your information completed and in order, buy your books and become an official Hesston College student.
+It is when you move into your dorm room, go through final registration to ensure your information complete, buy your books and become an official Hesston College student.
 Opening Weekend begins the Friday before classes start on Monday for the fall semester.
 As a first-year student you will attend orientation sessions and other events to help you become familiarized with the campus.
 Take a look at the Academic Calendar to plan for Opening Weekend and other important dates (mid terms, Thanksgiving Weekend, fall and spring breaks and Commencment, to name a few).